 - Promote the development of an Albertan commercial space industry and augmentation of current staple industries with space technology.

-The Ex Alta 1 satellite is participating in the QB50 mission – proposed by The von Karmen Institute of Fluid Dynamics (VKI) in Belgium – to provide in-situ measurements of the lower thermosphere.
-The Ex-Alta 1 Satellite will host the QB50 Langmuir probe payload package, which is used to measure electron temperature and density of the plasma surrounding Earth.
+The Ex-Alta 1 satellite is participating in the QB50 mission – proposed by The von Karmen Institute of Fluid Dynamics (VKI) in Belgium – to provide in-situ measurements of the lower thermosphere.
+The Ex-Alta 1 Satellite is currently orbiting the Earth hosting the QB50 Langmuir probe payload package, which is used to measure electron temperature and density of the plasma surrounding Earth.

-Our satellite will also include an open-source on board computer, Athena, designed by our Embedded Systems Lead, Stefan Damkjar.
-Athena will be tested on Ex Alta 1 and if successful, will be the first part of a Open Source CubeSat platform.
+Our satellite also includes an open-source on board computer, Athena, designed by our Embedded Systems Lead, Stefan Damkjar.
+Athena is successfully running on-board and is the first part of a Open Source CubeSat platform.